-Enrichment factor of element i in gas = $\frac{m(i,gas)/m(total\ metals,gas)}{m(i,fuel)/m(total\ metals,fuel)}$
+Enrichment factor of element i in $gas = \frac{m(i, gas)/m(total metals, gas)}{m(i, fuel)/m(total metals, fuel)}$

 In addition to the metals, phosphorus was also included, whereas the halogens and sulfur were excluded.
-The calculated enrichment factors for Co, Cu, and Sb are shown in Figure 3 at air/fuel ratios of 0.7 and 1.2.
+Two examples of the calculated enrichment factors for Co, Cu, and Sb are shown in Figure 16 at air/fuel ratios of 0.7 and 1.2 for the base case fuel.
 An enrichment factor <1 means that the element is preferentially stable in the condensed phases, whereas values >1 means an enrichment in the gas phase.
 It can be seen that cobalt is depleted in the gas phase except for high temperatures at reducing conditions and at around 600 °C at oxidizing conditions.
 Copper becomes enriched in the gas phase above 900 °C at reducing conditions and above 600 °C at oxidizing conditions.
 Antimony is predicted to be strongly enriched in the gas phase, especially at lower temperatures.
-There is a thousandfold enrichment of Sb at both reducing and oxidizing conditions below 600 °C. At higher temperatures, the level of volatilized ashforming elements, such as K, Na, Pb, start to become significant.
+There is a thousandfold enrichment of Sb at both reducing and oxidizing conditions below 600 °C. At higher temperatures, the level of volatilized ash-forming elements, such as K, Na, Pb, start to become significant.
+The enrichment factors as a function of both temperature and air/fuel ratio are shown in Figs 17-19.

-Figure 3.
+Figure 16.
 Enrichment factors of Co, Cu, and Sb as a function of temperature for air/fuel ratios of 0.7 (left) and 1.2 (right) for the base case.